 \section{Abstract}

-New generation head-mounted displays, such as VR and AR glasses, are coming into the market with already integrated eye tracking and are expected to enable novel ways of human-computer interaction in many applications.
+New generation head-mounted displays, such as VR and AR glasses, are coming into the market with already integrated eye tracking and are expected to enable novel ways of human-computer interaction in numerous applications.
 However, since eye movement properties contain biometric information, privacy concerns have to be handled properly.
-Privacy-preservation techniques such as differential privacy mechanisms have recently been applied to the eye movement data obtained from such displays.
-Standard differential privacy mechanisms; however, are vulnerable to temporal correlations in the eye movement features.
-In this work, we propose a novel transform-coding based differential privacy mechanism to further adapt it to the statistics of eye movement feature data by comparing various low-complexity methods.
-We extent Fourier Perturbation Algorithm, which is a differential privacy mechanism, and correct a scaling mistake in its proof.
+Privacy-preservation techniques such as differential privacy mechanisms have recently been applied to eye movement data obtained from such displays.
+Standard differential privacy mechanisms; however, are vulnerable due to temporal correlations between the eye movement observations.
+In this work, we propose a novel transform-coding based differential privacy mechanism to further adapt it to the statistics of eye movement feature data and compare various low-complexity methods.
+We extend the Fourier perturbation algorithm, which is a differential privacy mechanism, and correct a scaling mistake in its proof.
 Furthermore, we illustrate significant reductions in sample correlations in addition to query sensitivities, which provide the best utility-privacy trade-off in the eye tracking literature.
-Our results show significantly high privacy without loss in classification accuracies as well.
+Our results provide significantly high privacy without any essential loss in classification accuracies while hiding personal identifiers.